antichown/subdomain-takeover/README.md

-# subdomain-takeover | SubDomain TakeOver Scanner
+# Subdomain Takeover Scanner | Subdomain Takeover Tool | by 0x94

 SubDomain TakeOver Scanner by <a href=http://twitter.com/0x94>@0x94</a>